-Uber and Lyft arrived in New Orleans shortly after a city ordinance passed in 2015 that allows the companies to operate.
-Charbonnet Law Firm got its first Uber case the week after!
-Since then their popularity has exploded, with the number of trips taken using rideshare apps quickly overtaking traditional taxi trips.
-In fact, a 2018 Arizona State University study found that New Orleans had the second highest rideshare use per capita of any major U.S. metropolitan area (beat only by San Francisco).
-A whopping 30 percent of New Orleans residents reported using one of the rideshare apps in the last 30 days.
+Uber and Lyft arrived in New Orleans shortly after a city ordinance permitting those companies to operate in 2015.
+Charbonnet Law Firm got its first Uber accident case the following week!
+Since then, the popularity of rideshares has exploded with the number of trips taken using rideshare apps quickly overtaking traditional taxi trips.

 Rideshare apps have changed the way many of us get around.
 We use Uber or Lyft because of their convenience.
-Whether we are on vacation, heading to the airport or to The Big Game, or making the responsible transit choice after a few too many drinks, we rely on ride-sharing services to get us where we need to go safely.
+Whether we are on vacation, heading to the airport or The Big Game, or making the responsible transit choice after a few too many drinks, many New Orleans residents rely on ride-sharing services to get us where we need to go safely.
+In fact, a 2018 Arizona State University study found that New Orleans had the second-highest rideshare use per capita of any major U.S. metropolitan area (beat only by San Francisco).
+A whopping 30% of New Orleans residents reported using one of the rideshare apps in the last 30 days.

 This enormous growth comes with new dangers on the road and new legal complications when an accident occurs.
 In 2018 Uber released a U.S. Safety Report that found that there were 107 total traffic fatalities in 2017 and 2018 involving Uber.
 The company estimated its fatality rate to be roughly half the average for U.S. drivers.
 Analysts, however, point out that the company doesn’t report any data on non-fatal traffic accidents involving its drivers.
-In fact, a new study by the University of Chicago and Rice University suggests that ridesharing services may actually increase traffic accidents and fatalities, especially in larger cities, by putting more cars on the road and creating more stop-start traffic.
+A new study by the University of Chicago and Rice University suggests that ridesharing services may actually increase traffic accidents and fatalities, especially in larger cities, by putting more cars on the road and creating more stop-start traffic.

-If you or someone you love is injured in an auto accident involving a rideshare vehicle, whether as a passenger, pedestrian, or other driver, it is important to know your legal rights.
+While the laws that govern car crash liability and personal injury liability in Louisiana generally apply to cases involving Uber or Lyft drivers, there are added complications.
+If you or someone you love is injured in an auto accident involving a rideshare vehicle whether as a passenger, pedestrian, or other drivers, it is important to know your legal rights.

 It can be a very complex process to sort out who is responsible for paying out compensation and in what amounts when an accident involves a ridesharing app driver.
-You owe it to yourself and your family to speak with a skilled, dedicated legal team with a strong track record of winning for clients who have been victims of Uber or Lyft accidents.
+You owe it to yourself and your family to speak with a skilled and dedicated legal team with a strong track record of winning for clients who have been victims of Uber or Lyft accidents.

 Even if an accident seems relatively minor, following these steps will protect your interests and give you peace of mind down the road.
 In the event of a traffic accident, it is always better to be safe than sorry.